Things to Do in the Chugei Region

 Yasuda Machinami Visitor Center, Nagomi (Former residence of the Kashiwara Family, former Ichikawa Hospital)

 The buildings that were once the residence of the Kashiwara family and the Ichikawa Hospital located in the shopping arcade of Yasuda are now used as the town's visitor center, Nagomi.

-The Kashiwara family residence was built in the Taisho to early Showa architectural style of eastern Kochi, which uses plenty of natural Yanase lumber.
-The Ichikawa Hospital building that is connected through an earth floor is in the retro, eastern style of the Taisho era.
-Inside the building, you can find materials about the local pioneers of the Meiji Restoration, such as Junzo Takamatsu.
+The Kashiwara family residence was built in the Taisho to early Showa architectural style of eastern Kochi, which uses an extensive amount of natural Yanase lumber.
+Connected via an earthen floor, the Ichikawa Hospital building showcases the retro, eastern style of the Taisho era.
+Inside the building, you can find information about the local pioneers of the Meiji Restoration, including Junzo Takamatsu.